 As Director of the PhD Academy, I have had the pleasure to participate in some of the events organised by LSE Careers.
 This has given me the opportunity to meet some of our graduates, who are teaching, researching, innovating, consulting, and exploring a range of career paths in university departments, research institutions, NGOs, government departments, international organisations, the public sector, and the commercial sector.
 It's been inspiring!
 The PhD Academy aims to support all our students in developing rewarding and meaningful careers.
 Many PhD students build up a network of contacts while at the LSE and the help they receive from LSE Careers is invaluable in facilitating this.
-Whether by attending a careers event in the PhD Academy, talking with Catherine at one of her dedicated sessions, arranging a practice interview, or simply consulting the information sources online or in the Careers Resource Centre, there are plenty of ways to build your career and create opportunities.
+Whether by attending a careers event, talking with Catherine at one of her dedicated sessions, arranging a practice interview, or simply consulting the information sources online, there are plenty of ways to build your career and create opportunities.
 Your PhD is one big step along the way, and we hope that your career and professional development will be an integral part of your time at the LSE, taking you to where you want to be in a few years' time!